Emotional self-regulation: Expressive suppression

 Expressive suppression, an example of response modulation, involves inhibiting emotional expressions.
 It has been shown to effectively reduce facial expressivity, subjective feelings of positive emotion, heart rate, and sympathetic activation.
 However, the research findings are mixed regarding whether this strategy is effective for down-regulating negative emotion.
 Research has also shown that expressive suppression may have negative social consequences, correlating with reduced personal connections and greater difficulties forming relationships.

 Expressive suppression is generally considered to be a maladaptive emotion regulation strategy.
 Compared to reappraisal, it is positively correlated with many psychological disorders, associated with worse interpersonal outcomes, is negatively related to well-being, and requires the mobilization of a relatively substantial amount of cognitive resources.
 However, some researchers argue that context is important when evaluating the adaptiveness of a strategy, suggesting that in some contexts suppression may be adaptive.

 Drug use

 Drug use, an example of response modulation, can be used to alter emotion-associated physiological responses.
 For example, alcohol can produce sedative and anxiolytic effects and beta blockers can affect sympathetic activation.

 Exercise

 Exercise, an example of response modulation, can be used to down-regulate the physiological and experiential effects of negative emotions.
 Regular physical activity has also been shown to reduce emotional distress and improve emotional control.
+Exercise has been proven to increase emotional health and regulation through hormonal regulation.